umgc/summer2025/README.md

 Currently, DeepTrain is using [Supabase](https://supabase.com) as it's Postgres database and authentication development platform.
 You will need access to the database project in order to view contents.

+## DeepSeek AI Integration

+DeepTrain integrates [DeepSeek](https://platform.deepseek.com/) to simulate user interactions (Currently) during workflow execution, ...., and more.
+DeepSeek is used to generate realistic answers based on the quiz question and options.

 ## Next.js Documentatiion

 To learn more about Next.js, take a look at the following resources: